grame-cncm/faustwebsite/mkdocs/docs/community/learning.md

 Most of the courses concerning signal processing are given around the Faust language (M1 Romain Michon 12h / M2 Yann Orlarey 20h).

+### Music Engineering Department at Shanghai Conservatory of Music

+A comprehensive [collection of Digital Audio Processing tutorials](https://github.com/Fr0stbyteR/dsp-course-faust) using the Faust programming language.
+This is an educational resource for the 32-week Digital Audio course in the Music Engineering Department at Shanghai Conservatory of Music.

 ###  Johannes Gutenberg University of Mainz

 To complete...